devbab/heremap/README.md

 <a name="hm_touch"></a>

 ## hm:touch(onoff, options)
-activate touch, allowing hand drawing
+activate touch, allowing hand drawing, with embedded simplification of the line

 **Kind**: global function
 **Params**